fmauffrey/NanoPlasm/README.md

 ### Starting NanoPlasm run

-After successfully creating the analysis folder, you can initiate a NanoPlasm run.
+After creating the analysis folder, you can initiate a NanoPlasm run.
 The workflow offers two distinct assembly modes: "long" and "hybrid."

-- "long" mode: This mode is specifically designed for long-read sequencing data, such as Nanopore or PacBio reads.
+- "long" mode: This mode is specifically designed for Nanopore long-read sequencing data.
 It focuses on leveraging the unique characteristics of long reads to perform the plasmid assembly, typing, and analysis.

 - "hybrid" mode: In this mode, a combination of long and short reads is utilized.
 The workflow harnesses the strengths of both long and short reads to achieve more comprehensive and accurate results in plasmid assembly, typing, and analysis.